Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 Learn more →Listen to the episode

-Anne-Laure calls this broader approach mindframing: shaping the frames through which you learn, think about your thinking, and author your life.
-In the episode she names three core frames — growth mindset, self-authorship, and metacognition — and the tactical move is to turn them into small daily behaviors rather than inspirational concepts.2
+She calls her broader framework mindframing: consciously shaping the frames through which you learn, think about your thinking, and make choices.
+In the episode she names three core frames (growth mindset, self-authorship, metacognition) and the move that matters is turning them into small daily behaviors rather than inspirational wallpaper.

 Use this guide when you are: